Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Conclusions

-We present a real-time 3D reconstruction system which simultaneously enables ultra-fast, high-fidelity reconstruction.
-The core of our system is a novel representation called Gaussian-Plus-SDF, which can minimize the computational overhead of Gaussian optimization.
-We design highly efficient Gaussian adding, Gaussian optimization and Gaussian removal based on Gaussian-Plus-SDF in the SLAM system.
+We have presented a real-time 3D reconstruction system which enables ultra-fast, high-fidelity reconstruction.
+The core of our system is a novel representation called Gaussian-plus-SDF, which can minimize the computational overhead of Gaussian optimization.
+We have designed highly efficient Gaussian insertion, Gaussian optimization and Gaussian removal based on Gaussian-plus-SDF in the SLAM system.
 Our system achieves an order-of-magnitude faster reconstruction speed than state-of-the-art methods, with comparable reconstruction quality.

 Our system currently only includes front-end camera tracking, which can lead to drift in large-scale scenes.
-Incorporating global pose optimization like Loopy-SLAM~\cite{liso2024loopy} might address this issue.
-Additionally, our Gaussian rendering relies on depth culling provided by SDF. \peng{As shown in Fig.~\ref{fig::geo_error_limitation}}, significant geometric errors in the SDF reconstruction can degrade rendering quality.
-In the future, we plan to explore the ultra-fast reconstruction of large-scale outdoor scenes with LiDAR sensors.
-We believe Gaussian-Plus-SDF hold promise to be compatible with LiDAR data.
+Incorporating global pose optimization like Loopy-SLAM might address this issue.
+Additionally, our Gaussian rendering relies on depth culling provided by SDF. \peng{As Fig.~\ref{fig::geo_error_limitation}} shows, significant geometric errors in the SDF reconstruction can degrade rendering quality.
+In future, we plan to explore the ultra-fast reconstruction of large-scale outdoor scenes with LiDAR sensors.
+We believe Gaussian-plus-SDF holds the promise of being compatible with LiDAR data.